aneoconsulting/ArmoniK/.docs/content/contrib-and-dev/testing-and-ci.md

 ## Skipping CI

-Add `[skip ci]` anywhere in the commit message to skip the integration tests for that push.
+Add `[skip ci]` anywhere in the commit message to skip the **Deploy & Test (localhost)** workflow for that push.
 Use this for documentation-only changes or work-in-progress commits where running a full deployment is unnecessary.
+It does not affect the formatting, PR title, or benchmark workflows.

 ```bash
 git commit -m "docs: update README [skip ci]"